Airbnb going Bankrupt because of Covid-19

 Brian chesky in an interview with the NPR described the challenge the virus presented to his company “Airbnb” which is one of the most valuable private technology companies in the United States.

-“You go from living year to year to month to month to week to week to day to day,” Chesky said.
+“You go from living year to year to month to month to week to week today,” Chesky said.
 “You go from having multi-year plans to figuring out how you’re going to get to next Thursday because you can’t even predict what the world is going to look like in two months.”

-Hosts who had their calendars booked up to next three months straight suddenly had their calendar empty and all of the reservations cancelled.
+Hosts who had their calendars booked up to the next three months straight suddenly had their calendars empty and all of the reservations canceled.

-Many hosts’ livelihoods were dependent on the income from the Airbnbs, guests cancelled reservations overnight as the pandemic started, leaving hosts unable to pay their bills.
+Many hosts’ livelihoods were dependent on the income from the Airbnbs, guests canceled reservations overnight as the pandemic started, leaving hosts unable to pay their bills.